SamSticksDevine/bsb-coding-test-advanced/README.md

 In order to count the number of breaks occuring at AsiSI sites on chr21 in each sample they can be intersected with a bed file that contains the positions of AsiSI sites on chromsome 21: [chr21_AsiSI_sites.t2t.bed](data/chr21_AsiSI_sites.t2t.bed)

 ## Instructions
-Write a Nextflow script using DSL2 to
+In a workflow manager of your choice write a pipeline to
 1. **Intersect each sample break bed file with the AsiSI site bed file** This should be parallelised so that each samples initiates its own process.
 Run this operation so as to count the number of breaks at each site
 2. **Sum and normalise the counts**
-    Chain the previous process to another process that takes the output from 1 and uses python and/or python libraries in order to
+   Chain the previous process to another process that takes the output from 1 and uses python and python libraries code to perform the following
+   1. Read in the output file from the previous step and use a generator to yield only those lines where the count at an AsiSI site > 1

     1. **Sum the number of AsiSI breaks**
         Each sample will contain zero or more breaks at each of the sites on chr21.
 Find the sum of the AsiSI breaks per sample.
     2. **Normalize the number of AsiSI breaks**